FultonGreiner/Embedded-Systems-Final-Project/README.md

 - Stop relying on proprietary vendor SDKs
 - Improve my skills in working with the wide array of open-source Embedded Software Tools
 - Learn to work with new MCUs or ones I design myself
-- Gain respect for the people that work with these board bring up process before any tools are created

 ## Progress